-Name of the shareholder 1 1 1

-Name of the Joint shareholder (if any) ] [

-Folio no./Client ID/DP ID : 1 [

-Number of shares held:

-Proxy/ Authorized representative Name (if any)

-I certify that I am a registered shareholder/proxy /authorized representative for the registered shareholder of the Company.

-I hereby record my presence at the Nineteenth (19th) AGM of the Company at Bangalore, Karnataka, India on Friday, August 23, 2019 at 03.00 PM IST at Hotel "The Paul Bangalore" 139/28, Opposite Embassy Golf Links, Domlur Layout, Off Intermediate Ring Road, Bangalore 560071, Karnataka, India.

-Name of the registered shareholder/proxy /authorized representative (in BLOCK letters)

-Signature of the registered shareholder/proxy /authorized representative
+Name of the shareholder Ī Name of the Joint shareholder (if any) Folio no./Client ID/DP ID : Number of shares held: Ī Ī Proxy/ Authorized representative Name (if any) I certify that I am a registered shareholder/proxy /authoriz I hereby record my presence at the Nineteenth (19th) AGN at 03.00 PM IST at Hotel "The Paul Bangalore" 139/28, 0 Bangalore 560071, Karnataka, India.
+M of th ie Co mpai ny at Ban galor re, K arna taka, India a on Frida ау, Аі ugust Name of the registered shareholder/proxy /authorized rep (in BLOCK letters) oresen tative 1 Signature of the registered shareholder/proxy /authorized I repre senta ative shall be provided at the AGM venue.

 Note: Please fill up this Attendance Slip and hand it over at the entrance of the AGM venue.
-Shareholders are informed that no duplicate copy of Attendance Slip shall be provided at the AGM venue.
+Shareholders are informed that no duplicate copy of Attendance Slip